Net worth: how to calculate it for a small business

 What is net worth?

-Positive net worth means your assets exceed liabilities, signalling financial stability and growth potential.
+- Positive net worth: Your assets exceed liabilities, signalling financial stability and growth potential

-Negative net worth means liabilities exceed assets, indicating financial struggles and potential insolvency risk.
+- Negative net worth: Your liabilities exceed assets, indicating financial struggles and potential insolvency risk

 How to calculate net worth

-Calculating net worth involves subtracting your business liabilities from assets.
-This simple calculation gives you a clear picture of your financial position.
+Calculate net worth by subtracting your total liabilities from your total assets.
+This simple formula gives you a clear picture of your financial position at any point in time.

 Net worth formula explained